 The reason the locals call it 69 beach is because there is a power pole down by the beach area that is numbered “69” and it was a lot easier to pronounce.

 There is a small residential area just off the beach and it is wise to be respectful.
-There are not any lifeguards at this beach but you will see an officer wander through a couple of times a day looking for open containers.
+There aren’t any lifeguards at this beach but you will see an officer wander through a couple of times a day looking for open containers.

 Ala KahaKai Trail head is also located here.
 This is a medium to low grade hiking trail that follows the coastline over ancient trails and Hawaiian Kings roads.
 There are some beautiful beaches along the trail and some alkaline ponds.
 This is a great trail to explore.
 All totaled it is a 15.4 mile loop and 69 beach is a part of it.